Shimmer93/COMP5331-Project/README.md

 CDRIB
 ===

-The source code is for the paper: “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.
+Baseline code from the paper: “Cross-Domain Recommendation to Cold-Start Users via Variational Information Bottleneck” accepted in ICDE 2022 by Jiangxia Cao, Jiawei Sheng, Xin Cong, Tingwen Liu and Bin Wang.

 ```